 What are some common alternative pathways?

-- Do a uni pathway course.
+- Take a bridging course.

 - Get an apprenticeship – you can always go to uni later on to consolidate your skills (plus you can earn some money while you learn).